When should you see a Relationship Counsellor?

 There has been an affair in our relationship.
 Do you work with this?

 Affairs/infidelity is a common issue that many relationship counsellors work with.
 There are many different types of affairs.
-They range from one nightstand, sexual/love addiction, emotional affairs, and the romantic affairs.
+They range from one nightstand, sexual/love compulsions, emotional affairs, and the romantic affairs.
 Research indicates relationship and marital satisfaction does correlate to increase rates of infidelity.
 However this does not account for all affairs.
-Emily Brown describes five types of affairs: Conflict avoidance, intimacy avoidance, sexual addiction, exit affairs, and split self affairs.
+Emily Brown describes five types of affairs: Conflict avoidance, intimacy avoidance, sexual compulsions, exit affairs, and split self affairs.
 Each type of affair has its own nuances and may not fit a particular box.
 Researchers have found that affairs result in feelings of abandonment, rage, and mistrust, loss of confidence and self-esteem.
 Some books you might useful are Not “Just Friends” by Shirley Glass, After the Affair by Janis A. Spring, The State of Affairs by Esther Perel.

 I don’t want you to tell my partner about my on-going affair.
 Do Relationship Therapists keep secrets?